EdwardMaievskyi/MAAS_I/README.md

 # MAAS-I: Multi-Agent Assistance System

 This project implements a multi-agent system that can handle complex user requests by breaking them down into a series of coordinated tasks executed by specialized agents.
+GUI was created using Gradio and simplifies communication with agents for the end-user.
 Below you can find a summary of what has been achieved.

 ## Core Architecture